queenofdowntime/queenofdowntime.github.io/blog/hiking-in-norway.md

 Because of all the rain, the ground was completely sodden, which added another layer of "things to pay attention to" when walking.

 But not just any mud.
-There were patches which _looked_ like a regular patch of squelchy dirt, but then when you stepped on them _your leg vanished up to your knee_.
+There were patches which _looked_ like a regular bit of squelchy dirt, but then when you stepped on them _your leg vanished up to your knee_.
 I took to calling these pits "shoe-stealers", because had I not been wearing gaiters I really feel that my foot would have come back bare.

 The afternoon took a slightly annoying turn.
 At one point the trail comes out over lake Blåkollvatnet, which looks adorable from a height because it is surrounded by all these lovely cabins which have no road access whatsoever.
 I can only assume the occupants get their